sonnym/sonnym.github.io-src/_posts/2017-06-18-on-maintainability-gold-plating-the-game-of-life-in-elm.markdown

 {% example_embed elm/game_of_life_gold_plated.elm %}

-This is, unfortunately, somewhat of a mess — not for any fault of Elm.
+This is, unfortunately, somewhat of a mess—not for any fault of Elm.
 The main problem is having kept everything in a single file in an attempt to make the example self-contained.
 Imagine separating out the `view` function (in conjunction with subordinates) and the `update` (with its helpers) into separate modules, leaving only the core logic in main file.
 Elm, in fact, is designed in such a way to facilitate (and even encourage) this sort of structure.